melangue/dactl/about.md

 I am a natural introvert.
 But I have cracked the formula for floating around that line between introvert and extrovert.

 Call me for a game of cricket or a run, I am always ready.
-Party, travel?
+Party, Movies, Travel?
 Let me think...

-I specialise in web development.
+I specialize in web development.
 I would love to work on any interesting (or challenging, that's what they say) engineering problem, any domain, any stack.
 Checkout my skills here.

 From 2020, I am starting to plan out my year.
 Here are my goals for the year: